Tax Reform Act of 1976

 The act increased the percentage standard deduction to 16% ($2,800 max) and minimum standard deduction to $2,100 (joint returns).
 The general tax credit (max of $35/capita or 2% of $9,000 income) was temporarily extended, and small business tax rates were temporarily lowered through 1977.

 For the first time in US history, the Tax Reform Act of 1976 established tax incentives designed to encourage the preservation of historic structures – "sixty years after architectural obsolescence had first been officially recognized in the US tax code."

 The act delayed decreasing in the investment tax credit through 1980.
 It expanded the individual minimum tax and increased the long-term capital gains holding period from 6 months to 1 year.

 A unified rate schedule for estate and gift taxes with a $175,000 exemption was created.

 The act also created the 501(h) election procedure, allowing 501(c)(3) non-profit organizations to choose to participate in legislative lobbying limited by the annual financial expenditure on that lobbying, rather than its overall extent.

+The act also included a provision preventing states from enacting taxes on electricity companies that discriminated on out of state customers.
+This was relevant to the ongoing court case of Arizona v.
+New Mexico and ultimately provided the basis for the ruling in Arizona Public Service Co. v.
+Snead.